 Aggravated assault is defined as “attack by one person upon another for the purpose of inflicting severe aggravated bodily injury.”
 Aggravated assault usually includes the use of a weapon, or anything likely to result in death or serious bodily harm.
-It is considered an elevated form of misdemeanor assault.
+It is considered an elevated form of misdemeanor assault in Phoenix.

 Arizona Aggravated Assault Statistics

 There were 15,981 aggravated assaults reported in Arizona during 2013, which led to a total of 7,217 arrests.
 Physical weapons, which include hands, fists and feet, were the most common weapon used, and accounted for 30% of the arrests.
 Firearms were used in 24.1% of reported assaults; knives made up 16.6%.

 Aggravated assault was the most common violent crime reported in Arizona last year; it made up 64.9% of all reported violent crimes.